The Latest: Trump and Putin begin talks on possible deal to end Russia-Ukraine war

-U.S. President Donald Trump and Russian President Vladimir Putin have begun face-to-face talks in Alaska for a high-stakes summit that could determine the trajectory of the war in Ukraine and the fate of European security.
+U.S. President Donald Trump and Russian President Vladimir Putin are in discussions during a high-stakes summit in Alaska that could determine the trajectory of the war in Ukraine and the fate of European security.

 Trump’s allies have cast the U.S. president as a heavyweight negotiator who can find a way to bring the slaughter to a close, something he used to boast he could do quickly.
 For Putin, a summit with Trump offers a long-sought opportunity to try to negotiate a deal that would cement Russia’s gains, block Kyiv’s bid to join the NATO military alliance and eventually pull Ukraine back into Moscow’s orbit.